GolangToolKits/go-secure-sessions/README.md

 # go-secure-sessions
 A new session module to replace gorilla/sessions.
-This go-secure-sessions is not dependant on any router
+This go-secure-sessions is not dependant on any router.

-Uses AES-128, AES-192, or AES-256 to store cookie sessions.
+Uses AES-128, AES-192, or AES-256 to store sessions as cookies.

 ### Using go-secure-sessions